ARGOeu/argo-accounting/website/docs/guides/ui_actions/metric_definition.md

 Please refer to Metric Definition [collection](/docs/api/metric_definition.md) for more details.
 To manage the Metric Definitions via a website, please visit the Metric Definition tab on the <a href="https://accounting.eosc-portal.eu/metrics-definitions">Accounting User Interface</a>.

+Please note that all available actions are described in this section.
+The role that the client has obtained may not grant them access to some or all actions.

 ### Create a Metric Definition

 To create a new Metric Definition click the `Add a new Metric Definition` button.